Call

 If there was one marketing tool in this world that I could marry, it would be Canva.
 Their slogan is “Empowering the World to Design,” which means regular people like you and me can be graphic designers.
 Our amazing designer Nikki — who has devoted years to learning and perfecting the use of Photoshop, Illustrator, and the like — uses Canva as much as I do.
 I have, like, ZERO talent with design and even I was able to make many of the graphics you see on the pLog.
 They have TONS of templates for different design needs, lots of cool layouts that you can customize, and loads of free elements to use.

-What to use it for: Designing flyers, creating custom blog graphics, social media graphics, e-book covers, designing your own logo, making the prettiest slide shows, and a million other things
+What to use it for: Designing flyers, infographics, creating custom blog graphics, social media graphics, e-book covers, designing your own logo, making the prettiest slide shows, and a million other things

 Screen Shot 2017-01-25 at 10.03.06 AM.png